 removed) by the conference committee using the guidelines presented above.
 The review

-process will be completed by the end of January 2015, and authors will
+process will be completed by early February 2016, and authors will

 be notified immediately thereafter by email.
 Poster award nominees will also be informed of their nomination at this time.

 Please click here to see an example of an abstract

 We are excited that the Journal on Developmental Disabilities (JoDD) is hosting a special issue again this year, highlighting abstracts from the RSIG conference.
 You may also be invited to submit a full article of your presentation. more details will follow at the conference, but in your submission, please express your interest in contributing to this special issue.